The $H^\infty$-functional calculus for bisectorial Clifford operators: Introduction

 \section{Introduction}

 In complex Banach spaces, the $H^\infty$-functional calculus is an extension of the Riesz-Dunford functional calculus \cite{RD}, also called holomorphic functional calculus,

-to functions which are not regular enough for the integral \eqref{Eq_Riesz_Dunford} to converge.
+to functions which do not decay fast enough for the integral \eqref{Eq_Riesz_Dunford} to converge.
 The idea of the corresponding regularization procedure has been introduced by A. McIntosh in \cite{McI1} and further explored in various studies as \cite{MC10,MC97,MC06,MC98}.
 It is extensively used in the investigation of evolution equations, particularly in maximal regularity and fractional powers of differential operators.
 Additionally, there exists a close relation to Kato's square root problem and pseudo-differential operators.
 For a comprehensive exposition of this calculus, see the books \cite{Haase,HYTONBOOK1,HYTONBOOK2} and the references therein.

 For quaternionic and Clifford-paravector operators on the other hand, the $H^\infty$-functional calculus has already been considered in works such as \cite{ACQS2016,CGdiffusion2018}, with additional discussions in \cite{JONAMEM,JONADIRECT}.
 These operators are relevant in various scientific and technological contexts.